Mastering Inventory Management with AI: A Game Changer for SMBs

 Real-time analytics: Integrating POS (point-of-sale) data, website traffic, and social media mentions gives a live pulse on what’s trending.

-Customer segmentation: AI models can forecast not just what will sell, but who will buy it empowering you to target specific audiences more effectively.
+Customer segmentation: AI models can forecast not just what will sell, but who will buy it, empowering you to target specific audiences more effectively.

 These insights allow you to reorder bestsellers before they sell out, scale back on slow-moving inventory, and adjust promotions to match projected demand.